pkeilbach/htwg-practical-nlp/CONTRIBUTING.md

 This guide will help you to get the most out of this course and get you started with your first contribution! 🚀

+**⚠️ Please wait with your contributions until we officially kick off our course in the first lecture.
+This is to give everybody a fair chance to contribute and find suitable issues.**

 ## How to contribute

 There are many ways in which you can contribute to the course.